 Provided by the Office of the United States Trade Representative, the National Trade Estimate Report on Foreign Trade Barriers includes detailed information on import and export regulations for each country.
 Additional reports on trade policy, sanitary and phytosanitary measures, and technical barriers to trade are also available.
 An archive of all the old reports dating back to 2007 is provided under "Reports and Publications" section.

-Sponsored by Livingston International Inc., the Importers/Exporters Resource Center provides a variety of tools and resources for those interested in importing into the United States or Canada.
-Here you can find how-to guides, articles, and tips for inbound and outbound logistics.
+Sponsored by Livingston International Inc., the Basics of Importing and Exporting offers a variety of tools and resources for those interested in importing into the United States or Canada.
+Here you can find information on classifications and the import and export processes.

 Ralph F. Jagodka's study, which was conducted in 1998, identified the skills needed to be effective in international marketing.
 This site provides a deeper look at the level of importance of each of these skills.